rolancon/confetti/README.md

 ## Types

-Whereas K-V only supports pairs in one set (a record), with the atomic data types (boolean, number, Minicode character and empty) and one compound data type (string), Confetti also supports other compound data types: multiple sets and levels of sets (records, squads and hypers), tables, maps (as a syntactic path notation for nested pairs), lists, plus their empty type.
+Whereas K-V only supports pairs in one set (a record), with the atomic data types (boolean, number, Minicode character and empty) and one compound data type (string), Confetti also supports other compound data types: multiple sets and levels of sets (records, squads and hyperbases), tables, maps (as a syntactic path notation for nested pairs), lists, plus their empty type.

 For the support for atomic datatypes, see the [Types](https://github.com/rolancon/key-value/blob/main/README.md#types) section in K-V.